HUANGXUANKUN/leetcode-summary-crawler/README.md

-### Generate a summary of your solved problems sorted by time-interval.
+### Generate a summary of your solved problems sorted by last accepted submission.
 ### Re-attempt problems solved long ago or with low accuracy.
 ###### Spaced-repetition is the best way to learn.
 Re-attempt solved problems for better understanding.